-In both cases, interaction with ETP is considered rare and whilst recording of interaction is an area for improvement (hence the condition on the Danish fishery in the MSC assessment) it is sufficient to meet the requirements of F1.1.
+Interaction with ETP is considered rare and whilst recording of interaction is an area for improvement it is sufficient to meet the requirements of F1.1.
 Clause F1.1 is met.

 F1.2 There is no substantial evidence that the fishery has a significant negative effect on ETP species.